-Student Affairs provides many services to ensure the best possible student experience that student life can offer.
+The Division of Student Affairs provides many services to ensure the best possible student experience that student life can offer.
 Many of these services in Student Affairs and this section of the handbook will acquaint you with the entire Division of Student Affairs.
-The mission of the Division of Student Affairs' is to enhance student learning through student support and services, and by fostering student leadership.
+The mission of the Division of Student Affairs is to enhance student learning through student support and services, and by fostering student leadership and development.
 Student Affairs is committed to a student-centered, student leadership, and student service approach to student learning.

-The Division of Student Affairs is comprised of a team of professionals who perform a wide variety of services dedicated to the mission of the University, and it consists of the following offices and departments: Vice President for Student Affairs, Associate Vice President for Student Affairs/Dean of Students, Career Services Center, Counseling Center, Intramural and Recreational Sports, Residential Life, Student Health Center, Student Leadership & Engagement, Judicial Affairs, Community Service and Service Learning, University Police, Religious Life and Trio Programs -Upward Bound, Talent Search, and Student Support Services.
+The Division of Student Affairs is comprised of a team of professionals who perform a wide variety of services dedicated to the mission of the University, and it consists of the following offices and departments: Vice President for Student Affairs, Interim Dean of Students/Director of Residential Life, Campus Violence Prevention and Intervention, Career Services, Counseling Services, Intramural and Recreational Sports, Health Services, Student Leadership & Engagement, Student Conduct, Community Service and Service Learning, University Police, University Bands, Religious Life and the Upward Bound and Student Support Services Federal Trio Programs.
+The main office for Student Affairs is located in the H.G.
+Carpenter Building, and the office staff can be contacted at 662-254-3636.